tonyketcham/p5-svelte/README.md

 ## Events

-`p5-svelte` fires off a few events you can listen to on a `<P5/>` component.
+The `<P5/>` component emits a few events you can listen to.

 ### `ref`

-Dispatches a reference to the DOM element target which the p5 instance mounts to.
+Emits a reference to the DOM element target which the p5 instance mounts to.

 ### `init`

-This event fires on init of the p5 project instance, dispatching a reference to that p5 project instance object.
+This event fires on init of the p5 project instance, emitting a reference to that p5 project instance object.